cisco/ChezScheme/IMPLEMENTATION.md

 You can make all ".mo" files with just `zuo` or `zuo . each` within your build's "*machine-type*/mats".
 You can provide configuration arguments, too, such as `zuo . o=3` to make all ".mo" files in unsafe mode.
-A ".mo" file is rebuild if configuration arguments are different that from the previous run.
+A ".mo" file is rebuilt if configuration arguments are different that from the previous run.

 ### Running Tests in One Configuration (with expected-error checking)